Fast radio burst: Features

 Fast radio bursts are bright, unresolved (pointsource-like), broadband (spanning a large range of radio frequencies), millisecond flashes found in parts of the sky.
 Unlike many radio sources, the signal from a burst is detected in a short period of time with enough strength to stand out from the noise floor.
 The burst usually appears as a single spike of energy without any change in its strength over time.
 The bursts last for several milliseconds (thousandths of a second).
 The bursts come from all over the sky, and are not concentrated on the plane of the Milky Way.
 Known FRB locations are biased by the parts of the sky that the observatories can image.

 Many have radio frequencies detected around 1400 MHz; a few have been detected at lower frequencies in the range of 400–800 MHz.
 The component frequencies of each burst are delayed by different amounts of time depending on the wavelength.
 This delay is described by a value referred to as a dispersion measure (DM).
-This results in a received signal that sweeps rapidly down in frequency, as longer wavelengths are delayed more.
+This results in a received signal that sweeps rapidly down in frequency, as longer wavelengths are delayed more, mainly due to free electrons in the interstellar medium.

 The bursts are catalogued as FRB 190714, at top left; FRB 191001, at top right; FRB 180924, at bottom left; and FRB 190608, at bottom right.